-The central ambition of the drive for equity is to ‘leave no one behind’.
-Both the global sustainable development agenda as well as a number of the UN’s Sustainable Development Goals (SDGs) align with this central element.
-Thereby, allowing us to fully commit to justice and human rights across all our businesses.
+The central ambition of the drive for equity is to ‘leave no one behind.’
+Both the global sustainable development agenda and several of the UN’s Sustainable Development Goals (SDGs) align with this central element, thereby, allowing us to fully commit to justice and human rights across all our businesses.

 Equity should drive everything we do, everywhere.
-But we're also setting ourselves clear global objectives that will help us tackle inequality and drive inclusion.
+However, we are also setting ourselves clear objectives that will help us tackle inequality and drive inclusion:

 - Achieve an equitable and inclusive culture by eliminating any bias and discrimination in our practices and policies